What is judicial separation?

 Judicial separation is a formal legal process that allows married couples to separate without dissolving their marriage.
 It serves as an alternative to divorce for those who cannot or do not wish to end their marriage completely, perhaps due to religious beliefs, pension considerations, or when they have not yet been married for one year (the minimum period required for divorce).
+It includes:

 1. Starting the process: File an application with the court using Form D8S to begin the judicial separation without ending your marriage.